 Tara Mandala works to create an environment where the richness of diverse perspectives, backgrounds and life experiences are appreciated and welcomed.
 We support the expression and experience of cultural literacy.
 We offer training to our staff, teachers, Living Dharma Program (LDP) participants, and our broader sangha with resources that strengthen the cultural literacy of our community at large.
-We have founded a BBIPOC (Black, Brown, and Indigenous People of Color) Meditation Sangha, an anti-racist Severing Attachment to White Supremacy (SAWS) Sangha, and we are in the process of creating an LGBTQIA+ Sangha.
+We have founded a BBAIPOC (Black, Brown, Asian and Indigenous People of Color) Meditation Sangha, an anti-racist Severing Attachment to White Supremacy (SAWS) Sangha, and we are in the process of creating an LGBTQIA+ Sangha.

 To learn more about the meaning of white supremacy and liberation through the lens of Dharma, click here to read this talk by Rev. angel Kyodo Williams.

 The purpose of Tara Mandala’s Equity, Diversity, and Inclusion work is:

 - To promote cultural literacy in our sangha

 - To foster diversity, inclusion, and equity in the Dharma, specifically at Tara Mandala and her global sanghas around the world